NikhilMukraj/spiking-neural-networks/README.md

   - Plasticity rule called at the end of each `iterate_and_spike`
     - STDP would then check if neuron is spiking and proceed with changing presynaptic and postsynaptic weights given the graph and respective lattice
+  - Could also refactor lattice such that a trait containing a struct with a function to calculate input given an arbitrary neuron
+    - Basically generalizing `gap_junction` functionality

 - [Biologically plausible STDP based classifier](https://www.frontiersin.org/articles/10.3389/fncom.2015.00099/full)
   - Only STDP is used